 I have written other articles about how you can “Tuneup” your Mac to make it run a little more efficiently.
 This article will focus on the ultimate “Tuneup” for your Mac – upgrading the memory and boot disk (the disk that you are running OS X from).
 Now, I have to preface this article by saying that not … Continue reading Tuneup Your OS X Mac – Hardware Upgrades

 I have started a series of posts on OS X. Some will be Tech Tips.
 Others will be reviews of FOSS (Free Open Source Software) or free apps.
 This will be a central spot where all can be viewed.
 Readers may also be interested in my collection of Mac Keyboard Shortcuts.
-Recommended Essential Software for … Continue reading Mac OS X
+You also may be … Continue reading Mac OS X